COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority low

+     + Extend just on time mode
+       > Just on time also when time operator is used (at least a sub-category)
+       > Memory footprint optimization
+       > Load balance optimization
+       (note that load balance and memory footprint optimization can also be achieved by using temporary files for temporal reduction)
      + [with CSCS support] I/O optimization, im memory communication
        > Some possibilities :
          - In-memory communication using a NetCDF framework available at CSCS